 2013 included Malatesta in Don Pasquale at Norwegian National Opera, Minos in Handel's Arianna in Creta at Theater an der Wien, Bruckner's Mass in F minor in Paris with Orchestre de Paris, Bach's St John Passion in Paris with the Insula Orchestra, Bach's Christmas Oratorio in Leipzig with the Gewandhaus Orchestra, Mozart's Requiem in Seoul, Tokyo, Fukuoka, Nishinomiva and Tokorozawa with Orchestre des Champs-Elysées, in Versailles and Reims with the Insula Orchestra and in Kristiansand with Kristiansand Symphony Orchestra, the title role in Grieg's Peer Gynt with Gothenburg Symphony Orchestra, Haydn’s Die Schöpfung in Krakow with Capella Cracoviensis, Villotto in Haydn's La vera costanza in Cologne with Capella Augustina, the title role in Marx' Mose in Berlin with Kammersymphonie Berlin, Fauré's Requiem in Stockholm with the Swedish Chamber Orchestra, Beethoven's Symphony No. 9 in Oslo with Oslo Philharmonic Orchestra, Handel's Messiah in Trondheim with Trondheim Symphony Orchestra and Brahms' Ein Deutsches Requiem in Sandefjord and Tonsberg with the Norwegian Radio Orchestra as well as in Kristiansund with KK Festival Orchestra and in Oslo with Oslo Baroque Orchestra.
 He also sang recitals in Berlin, Weimar, Volda and Oslo with music by composers such Schumann, Britten, Mahler and Grieg.

-2014 has so far included Melisso in Alcina at the Norwegian National Opera, Corpo in Cavalieri's La rappresentazione di anima at the Staatsoper Berlin, Beethoven's Missa solemnis in Utrecht with Netherlands Radio Philharmonic Orchestra as well as in Warsaw with Poznan Philharmonic Orchestra, Handel's La Resurrezione in Madrid, Brussels, Versailles and Krakow with Le Cercle de l'Harmonie, Cantatas by Bach at the Bachfest Leipzig, and Brahms' Ein Deutsches Requiem with Kristiansand Symphony Orchestra,
+2014 has so far included Melisso in Alcina at the Norwegian National Opera, Corpo in Cavalieri's La rappresentazione di anima at the Staatsoper Berlin, Beethoven's Missa solemnis in Utrecht with Netherlands Radio Philharmonic Orchestra as well as in Warsaw with Poznan Philharmonic Orchestra, Handel's La Resurrezione in Madrid, Brussels, Versailles and Krakow with Le Cercle de l'Harmonie, Sammartini's The Judgement of Paris in Ascona with I Barocchisti, Cantatas by Bach at the Bachfest Leipzig, Mozart's Coronation Mass and Weber's Kampf und Sieg in Paris, Versailles, Aix en Provence and Dijon with the Insula Orchestra, Bach’s Mass in B minor with René Jacobs, Bach’s St Matthew Passion in Oslo, Brahms' Ein Deutsches Requiem with Kristiansand Symphony Orchestra and a recital singing Mahler's Kindertotenlieder.

 Johannes has recorded the title role in Don Giovanni, Telemann’s Brockes Passion, Haydn’s Die Schöpfung and Bach’s St Matthew Passion - all with René Jacobs, Haydn’s Applausus with Andreas Spering, Achilla in Giulio Cesare and Licaone in Handel’s Giove in Argo with Alan Curtis, David in Staale Kleiberg’s David and Bathsheba and a highly acclaimed CD with songs by Grieg.